Hydrogen as fuel

-As seen in Table 1 hydrogen has a very wide flammability range (lower and upper explosion limit) compared to other fuels, between 4% and 75%.
+As can be seen in Table 1, hydrogen has a very wide flammability range (lower and upper explosion limit) compared to other fuels, at between 4% and 75%.
 The optimal combustion condition is a 29% hydrogen-to-air volume ratio.
-Detection sensors are almost always installed with hydrogen systems to quickly identify any leak and minimize the potential for undetected flames.
+Detection sensors are almost always installed in hydrogen systems to quickly identify any leak and minimize the potential for undetected flames.

-As mentioned before hydrogen is the smallest existing molecule.
-It has a low viscosity, which is why it prone to leakage.
-In a confined space, leaking hydrogen can accumulate and reach a flammable concentration.
+As mentioned above, hydrogen is the smallest known molecule.
+It has a low viscosity, which is why it is prone to leakage.
+In a confined space, leaking hydrogen can accumulate and reach flammable concentrations.
 Any gas other than oxygen is an asphyxiator in sufficient concentrations.
-In a closed environment, leaks of any size are a concern, since hydrogen is impossible to detect for human senses and can ignite over a wide range of concentrations in air.
-Proper ventilation and the use of detection sensors can mitigate these hazards.
+In a closed environment, leaks of any size are a concern, as hydrogen is impossible for human senses to detect and can ignite in a wide range of concentrations in air.
+However, proper ventilation and the use of detection sensors can mitigate these hazards.

-Hydrogen has the smallest ignition energy, much lower than required for other common fuels.
-This means that small sparks will ignite hydrogen.
+Hydrogen has the smallest ignition energy, much lower than that required for other common fuels.
+This means that small sparks can easily ignite it.

 Hydrogen has high energy content by weight (density) but not by volume, which is a challenge for storage.
 In order to store sufficient quantities of hydrogen gas, it is compressed and stored at high pressures.
-As seen in Table 1 the critical pressure for gaseous hydrogen is at 13 bars.
-For comparison, hydrogen is compressed to 350 and 700 bars in storage tanks in FCEV.
-For safety, hydrogen tanks are equipped with pressure relief devices that will prevent the pressure in the tanks from becoming too high .
+As can be seen in Table 1, the critical pressure for gaseous hydrogen is 13 bar.
+For comparison, hydrogen is compressed to 350-700 bar in storage tanks in FCEVs.
+For safety, hydrogen tanks are equipped with pressure relief devices that prevent the pressure in the tanks from becoming too high .

 The easiest way to decrease the volume of a gas, at constant temperatures, is to increase its pressure.
-So at 700 bars hydrogen has a density of 42 kg/m3, compared to 0,089 kg/m3 under normal pressure and temperature conditions.
-At this pressure, 5 kg of hydrogen can be stored in a 125-liter tank .
+Thus, at 700 bar, hydrogen has a density of 42 kg/m3, compared to 0.089 kg/m3 under normal pressure and temperature conditions.
+At this pressure, 5 kg of hydrogen can be stored in a 125 liter tank .

-As seen in Figure 1 the density of hydrogen highly depends on the temperature and pressure.
+As can be seen in Figure 1, the density of hydrogen highly depends on the temperature and pressure.